fisher-alice/johnny-five-wiki/Getting-started-with-Johnny-Five-and-Node-Webkit.md

 Double click at the `build.bat` file.
 When the build process finished, go to the release folder and open the application.

-When we run it, the application looks like normal, but when we try select the serial port in the select button at the top right, another error occurs and the application broke :(
+When we run it, the application looks like normal, but when we try select the serial port in the select button at the top right, an error occurs and the application stops working :(

 ![error_02](https://cloud.githubusercontent.com/assets/641525/3868690/5cddd312-205c-11e4-929a-f5644b0d12f9.png)

 Other error, really?
 --
-This error occurs because the `repl.js` make use of the `process.stdin`, as you can see [here](https://github.com/rwaldron/johnny-five/blob/master/lib/repl.js#L24), and node-webkit still not implement it.
+This error occurs because the `repl.js` makes use of the `process.stdin`, as you can see [here](https://github.com/rwaldron/johnny-five/blob/master/lib/repl.js#L24), and node-webkit still not implement it.

 So, to resolve this, we need write some little extra lines in our `main.js` file.